bantat/Software-Hardware-Graphics-Engine/Final Project/version5/README.txt

 'version1'
-	render existing meshes was points rather than triangles and a soimple gradient texture
+	render existing meshes was points rather than triangles and a simple gradient texture
 	same shader program

 'version2'
-	Add velocity and transformations to the point particles meshes Remove texture and color constantly in the unoforms 'version3'
+	Add velocity and transformations to the point particles meshes Remove texture and color constantly in the uniforms

+'version3'
 	Create a cloud like mesh of particles at some given height Add particles to CPU